 Hist.: MHD 15(Temp), f.
 1-16-74, ef.
 2-1-74; MHD 45, f. & ef.
 7-20-77; MHD 15-1983, f.
 7-27-83, ef.
 10-25-83, Renumbered from 309-052-0000(6); ADAP 3-1993, f. & cert. ef.
 12-6-93, Renumbered from 309-050-0030; ADS 2-2008, f. & cert. ef.
-11-13-08; ADS 6-2013, f. & cert. ef.
-8-1-13 counseling sessions and individual advocacy and case management services; all of which must be documented in individual files.
+11-13-08

-Stabilization Services
+Treatment Services

-Each Program must meet the following stabilization standards: (1) The Program must provide individual or group motivational
+Each Center shall meet the following treatment standards:

-(2) The Program must encourage individuals to remain in services for an appropriate duration as determined by the service plan.
-Also, the Program must encourage all individuals to enter programs for ongoing recovery.

-(3) The Program must refer individuals to self-help groups when clinically indicated and to the extent available in the community.

-(4) Individuals fluent in the language and sensitive to the special needs of the population served must be provided as necessary to assist in the delivery of services.

-(5) The Program must develop an individualized stabilization plan for each individual accepted for stabilization following clinical assessments for substance use and medical needs.
-The stabilization plan must be appropriate to the length of stay and condition of the individual and consider safe detoxification, care transition, and medical issue to be addressed.
-The stabilization plan must include progress notes that:

-(a) Identify the problems from the individual assessment and evaluation;

-(b) Specify objectives for the stabilization of each identified individual problem;

-(c) Specify the stabilization methods and activities to be utilized to achieve the specific objectives desired;

-(d) Specify the necessary frequency of contact for the individual services and activities;

-(e) Specify the participation of significant others in the stabilization planning process and the specified interventions where appropriate;

-(f) Document the individual's participation in developing the content of the stabilization plan and any modifications by, at a minimum, including the individual's signature; and

-(g) Document any efforts to encourage the individual to remain in the program's services, and efforts to encourage the individual to accept referral for ongoing treatment.

-(6) The individual record must document the individual's involvement in stabilization activities and progress toward achieving objectives contained in the individual's stabilization plan.
-The documentation must be kept current, dated, be legible, and signed by the individual making the entry.
+- (1) The Center shall provide individual or group motivational counseling sessions and client advocacy and case management services; all of which must be documented in client files. - (2) The Center shall encourage clients to remain in treatment for an appropriate duration as determined by the treatment plan.
+Also, the Center shall encourage all clients to enter programs for ongoing recovery. - (3) The Center shall refer clients to Alcoholics Anonymous, Al-Anon, Alateen, or other self-help groups when clinically indicated and to the extent available in the community. - (4) Individuals fluent in the language and sensitive to the special needs of the population served shall be provided as necessary to assist in the delivery of services. - (5) The Center shall develop an individualized treatment plan for each client accepted for treatment.
+The treatment plan shall be appropriate to the length of stay and condition of the client.
+The treatment plan shall: - (a) Identify the problems from the client assessment and evaluation; - (b) Specify objectives for the treatment of each identified client problem; - (c) Specify the treatment methods and activities to be utilized to achieve the specific objectives desired and define the responsibilities of the client and treatment staff for each activity; - (d) Specify the necessary frequency of contact for the client services and activities; - (e) Specify the participation of significant others in the treatment planning process and the specified treatment where appropriate; - (f) Document the client's participation in developing the content of the treatment plan and any modifications by, at a minimum, including the client's signature; and - (g) Document any efforts to encourage the client to remain in the Center's treatment, and efforts to encourage the client to accept referral for ongoing treatment. - (6) The client record shall document the client's involvement in treatment activities and progress toward achieving objectives contained in the client's treatment plan.
+The documentation shall be kept current, dated, be legible, and signed by the individual making the - (7) Treatment plans shall be reviewed by the Center's supervisor and the results of the review shall be documented in the client record.

-(7) The program must conduct and document in the individual's record transition planning for individuals who complete stabilization.
-The transition plan must include:

-(a) Referrals made to other services or agencies at the time of transition;

-(b) The individual's plan for follow-up, aftercare, or other post-stabilization services; and

-(c) Document participation by the individual in the development of the transition plan.

-(8) At transition a stabilization summary and final evaluation of the individual's progress toward treatment objectives must be entered in the individual's record.
+- (8) The program shall conduct and document in the client's record discharge planning for clients who complete treatment.
+The discharge plan shall include: - (a) Referrals made to other services or agencies at the time of discharge: - (b) The client's plan for follow-up, aftercare, or other post-treatment services; and - (c) Document participation by the client in the development of the discharge plan. - (9) At discharge a treatment summary and final evaluation of the client's progress toward treatment objectives shall be entered in the client's record.

 Hist.: MHD 15(Temp), f.
 1-16-74, ef.
 2-1-74; MHD 45, f. & ef.
 7-20-77; MHD 15-1983, f.
 7-27-83, ef.
 10-25-83, Renumbered from 309-052-0000(6); ADAP 3-1993, f. & cert. ef.
 12-6-93, Renumbered from 309-050-0035; ADS 2-2008, f. & cert. ef.
-11-13-08; ADS 3-2013(Temp), f. & cert. ef.
-2-4-13 thru 8-2-13; ADS 6-2013, f. & cert. ef.
-8-1-13